Pa6/bank_account/readme.md

 The live testing url is on http://test-bista.pacoder.com/api/v1/{route-name}
 The full documentation of using this api is on: http://test-bista.pacoder.com/docs/

-I would like you to help me improve it.
+I would like you to contribute on this package.
-Developed by Pascal
+For more details send me an email on pa6developer@gmail.com Developed by Pascal